-Complies \square Complies partially \boxtimes Explain \square Not applicable \square
+Complies □ Complies partially E Explain □ Not applicable □

 The CEO's compensation amounts to the equivalent of two (2) years of total remuneration, from which long term variable remuneration is excluded.
-Even so, exceptionally, if cessation and termination of the contract with the CEO is due to a change of control of the Company in the sense which Article 42 of the Commercial Code provides for, or the assignment or transfer of all or a material part of its activities or its assets or liabilities to a third party or merger into another business group, as well as a change to current shareholders owning over 50% of the share capital or the Company's key shareholder, the CEO would be entitled to receive an additional sum equal to one (1) year of their total remuneration.
-Total remuneration shall in any event be calculated as the average of that received in the past three (3) years.
+Nevertheless, on an exceptional basis, in the event that termination of the contract with the Chief Executive Officer is due to a change in the control of the Company in the context described in article 42 of the Commercial Code, or the split-off or transfer of all or a significant portion of its business or of its assets or liabilities to a third party or its inclusion in another business group, as well as a change in the current shareholders owning more than 50% of the share capital or in the Company's reference shareholder, the Chief Executive Officer would be entitled to receive an additional amount equivalent to one (1) year of his total remuneration.
+In any case, the total remuneration shall be calculated as the average of the remuneration received in the last three (3) years.